|Start||September 14, 2020|

 Want to look around?
 We welcome you to sign up for an Open Day.
-These are a great opportunity to speak to our staff, students and see our facilities.More About Our Spaces
+These are a great opportunity to speak to our staff, students and see our facilities.Take a 360` Virtual Tour of our Spaces

 Your success depends entirely on you – what you bring to the course, your approach to learning, and the grit, passion and sheer determination with which you start to build your future.

 Each year of this modular course provides you with all of the tools required to progress onto the next year of our programme or to continue your self development elsewhere as you prepare to make your first foray into the music industry.

 The employment model in the music industry has transformed over the last 25 years.
 Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.

 There are many progression routes into the industry and it often makes sense to develop a portfolio of different roles.
 Here are some examples:

 Audio production, remix engineering, contemporary DJ performances, recording artist, performance artist, audio creation for events and brands, creative advertising, sample packs for labels and other artists, sounds installations, programmer, sound and music for games and film, interdisciplinary arts projects, working in related fields such as record labels, publishers, artist management companies to name but a few.

 The music industry is an always-evolving and growing industry.
 At dBs Berlin, we want to make sure you develop the best skills to be able to enjoy, adapt and stay at the forefront of change.